FS > M.A.Y.B.E.

 I’m looking forward to playing with these new ideas a bit, and seeing what I can learn about sleep quality and subjective experience in the future.

-Filed in: Rest /21/ | Therapeutic Practice /144/ | Sleep /10/
+Filed in: Sleep /10/ | Rest /21/ | Therapeutic Practice /144/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Tarpip."
-Which I believe is a term used when speaking about friends who have certain qualities.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.